Pavilion Theatre, Glasgow: History

-and Edinburgh`s Theatre Royal, and Liverpool`s Shakespeare Theatre.
+and Edinburgh's Theatre Royal, and Liverpool's Shakespeare Theatre.
 The last two being leased from Howard & Wyndham Ltd.

 The theatre continues to produce pantomime and also functions as a receiving house for plays and alternative comedians.
 The Pavilion Theatre is now the only privately run theatre in Scotland and one of a few unsubsidised independent theatres left in Britain outside London.
 The theatre mainly runs populist productions and pantomimes, as well as comedians and touring bands on the 'nostalgia' circuit.

 In 2004 Janette Krankie was seriously injured during a performance of Jack and the Beanstalk at the theatre, but made a full recovery.

 In 2007, the Pavilion Theatre reinvented itself as the Scottish National Theatre of Variety, with a launch including numerous stars of the stage and the announcement was made by Iain Gordon the General Manager.

 The Mighty Boosh have performed several times at the venue, including with early shows Arctic Boosh and Autoboosh in a five night stint in 2000, as well as their 2006 stage show.
 An episode of their radio series was also recorded at the venue.
 The act performed at the Pavilion once again on 13 and 14 September 2008 with Boosh Live.
 These dates set a record for the fastest selling act ever at the Pavilion, with tickets selling out in 3 hours for both nights.

+In 2023 the theatre was bought by the Trafalgar Entertainment Group.